adrianariton/address-scraper-clasifier/README.md

 See mode about models in the models folder!

+# Dataset generation

+Using a random address generator, i created a script which takes the needed information, and addapts it to my configuragtion (either short addreses, or long , of shortcutted), see more in ner_train and ner_train/data_logs

 # Thinking Process

 First of all the website is parsed and some rough candidates for zipcode, country, county and directions are identified and marked as tokens.